 Still, many companies offer policies that cost well below the citywide average.
-For example, our research shows that State Farm, USAA, and GEICO offer the cheapest rates, on average.
+For example, our research shows that Sun Coast, Mile Auto, and State Farm offer the cheapest rates, on average.

-State Farm has the cheapest average full-coverage rate, at $51 per month.
+Mile Auto has the cheapest average full-coverage rate, at $105 per month.
 But that doesn’t mean it’s necessarily the cheapest option for you.
 After all, several factors — including your age, driving record, and coverage needs — play a role in how much you pay.[1]

 In this article, we’ll explore the cheapest insurers for various driver types, how to choose the right company, and tips for saving on car insurance in Nashville.